Preparing Garden Soil for Growing Hostas

 (Read more about amending sandy soil for planting hostas)

-However, chalky soils are often too alkaline and quick draining for growing hostas.
-In alkaline soils the hosta cannot properly uptake all the nutrients that they require and the hosta will either grow poorly or die.
+However, chalky soils are often too alkaline and quickly draining for growing hostas.
+In alkaline soils, the hosta cannot properly uptake all the nutrients that they require and the hosta will either grow poorly or die.

 Composition.
-Loam is the ideal soil type for many garden plants as it has the ability to retain nutrients, retain moisture and also allows for good drainage.
+Loam is the ideal soil type for many garden plants as it can retain nutrients, retain moisture and allow for good drainage.

 If you are lucky enough to have loam soil in your garden then you can plant hostas without having to amend or adjust the soil in any way.